lex-node/governance/constitution/constitution.md

 * **Conviction Funding:** the use of Conviction Voting by the Council to approve PEPs
 * **Council:** the unincorporated nonprofit association of Council Members, also known as "The Pocket Network Council"
 * **Council Blockchain:** the blockchain designated by the Council for deployment of the Council Smart Contract.
 The initial Council Blockchain is the Ethereum mainnet--i.e., the blockchain with "chainID:1" on "networkID:1" as recognized by a majority of nodes running Go Ethereum, the Official Golang implementation of the Ethereum protocol at https://github.com/ethereum/go-ethereum.
 There shall be only one Council Blockchain at any given time
+* **Council Champion:** a person who has been voted to become eligible to become a Council Member by a [current] Trusted Account Holder [NOTE: DO THEY HAVE TO CHAMPIONS OR CAN THEY BE ANY COUNCIL MEMBERS?] via Supermajority Approval.
+The Council Champion designation is intended to enable trusted community members to access a cheaper Governance Stake without having to play the Pocket Community Game.
 * **Council Member:** has the definition set forth in Section 4.4.
 * **Council Member Distribution:** the demographic of Voting Token holders
 * **Council Protocol:** the voting, accounting and other rules and procedures embodied in the Council Smart Contract